matiaspakua/tech.notes.io/pages/nosql_the_basis_of.md

 **NOTE:** This pipeline groups the documents in the *sales* collection by the *seller* field and calculates the total sales amount for each seller.
 The *$group* operator groups the documents and the *$sum* operator calculates the sum of the *amount* field for each group.
 The result is a new set of documents that contains the *_id* (seller name) and the *totalSales* (sum of sales amount) for each group.

-These are just a few of the best practices for modeling a NoSQL database using MongoDB.
+These are just a few of the best practices for modelling a NoSQL database using MongoDB.
 By following these guidelines, you can create a scalable and performant data model that meets the specific needs of your application.

 <a name="Martin Fowler's recommendations on NoSQL"></a>
 ## Martin Fowler's recommendations on NoSQL

-In his writing, Fowler stresses the importance of understanding the trade-offs involved with NoSQL databases, such as their ability to scale horizontally and the increased complexity in data modeling.
+In his writing, Fowler stresses the importance of understanding the trade-offs involved with NoSQL databases, such as their ability to scale horizontally and the increased complexity in data modelling.
 He also notes that NoSQL databases are not a one-size-fits-all solution, and that the choice of a database should be based on the specific needs and requirements of a project.

 Fowler has also discussed the concept of **polyglot persistence**, which involves using multiple databases, each with its own strengths and weaknesses, to handle different types of data and workloads.
 He believes that this approach allows organizations to make the most of the strengths of different databases while avoiding the limitations and complexity of a single monolithic database.